Skip to main content

 Example Answer

 “When managing conflicting priorities, I focus on clear communication, organization, and flexibility.
-I start by evaluating the criticality and urgency of each project, then create a schedule that allocates time and resources accordingly.
-For instance, during a recent product launch, I had to balance regression testing for an existing feature with end-to-end testing for a new module.
-I worked closely with stakeholders to determine which tasks were time-sensitive and prioritized those, while delegating smaller tasks to team members.
-This ensured timely delivery without compromising quality.”
+I start by evaluating the criticality and urgency of each project, then create a schedule that allocates time and resources accordingly.”

 13. What are the differences between regression testing and retesting?